 - shortness of breath

-- anxiety for those who are uncomfortable in tight spaces
+- anxiety for if you’re uncomfortable in tight spaces

-- transmission of infection is possible if the equipment (mouthpiece) is not properly cleaned before you use it
+- transmission of infection if the equipment, such as the mouthpiece, isn’t properly cleaned before you use it

-Your healthcare provider may order lung plethysmography to:
+Your doctor may order a lung plethysmography test to:

 - evaluate obstructive lung diseases, such as bullous emphysema and cystic fibrosis